H3rby7/cloudlab-k8s-ee-sched-data/README.md

 ## 2774

-Contains 2774 sampled traces over one hour from alibaba 2022 microservice traces.
+Contains 2774 sampled traces over one hour from alibaba 2022 microservice traces for a target nodecount of 10.